Verification-for-Security/vc-gen/README.md

 ## Grading

 Your final grade corresponds directly to the one awarded to you by the test infrastructure.
-Do make sure your submission correctly executes on our online environment.
+Make sure your submission is correctly executed in our online environment.

 If there are issues with the submission system, don't panic!
 We will handle this